nielsbasjes/yauaa/src/main/docs/UDF-ApacheBeamSql.md

 # User Defined Function for [Apache Beam SQL](https://beam.apache.org)

-# STATUS: ...
-EXPERIMENTAL ...
-The Beam SQL function is very new.

-There are a few limitations related to the underlying Calcite version used in Beam.
-Only limited testing has been done.

 ## Getting the UDF
 You can get the prebuilt UDF from [maven central](https://search.maven.org/artifact/nl.basjes.parse.useragent/yauaa-beam-sql/{{ book.YauaaVersion }}/jar).